Censorship Research Center

 6. Is Haystack offered free of charge?

 Of course.
-We would like to see our as many people as possible assert their human right to free expression.
+We would like to see as many people as possible assert their human right to free expression.

 7. Is Haystack Open Source Software?

-No. Although we sincerely wish we could release Haystack under a free software license, revealing the source code at this time would only aide the authorities in blocking Haystack.
+No. Although we sincerely wish we could release Haystack under a free software license, revealing the source code at this time would only aid the authorities in blocking Haystack.
 In the future, however, we would like to find a way to reconcile our Free Software ideals with the necessity of frustrating the efforts of those who would block Haystack.

 9. Why not just use Tor?